Taking action

 If the proceeding is not resolved at the pre-hearing conference, the court will send a notice to both parties for a directions hearing.
 The purpose of the hearing is to set down a timetable to ensure the proceeding is ready for final hearing.

-Orders made at a directions hearing will be tailored to suit the nature of the proceeding, its complexity and the amount in dispute.
+Orders made at a directions hearing will be tailored to suit the nature of the proceeding, its complexity and the nature of the dispute.

 The court may excuse parties from attendance if satisfied with the content of the orders.